GUIDE Japanese Ceramics From tea cups to state of the art toilets—discover the rich history of Japanese ceramics

 The translucent outer glaze appears like a liquid flowing down the sides of the stoneware mug, collecting in slight dips and thinning elsewhere to reveal the gritty surface below.
 A delicate smattering of pink covers the perfectly white surface below.

-Handcrafted by an artisan in the town of Shigaraki —a community in Shiga Prefecture that is today synonymous with beautiful ceramics—and using a combination of traditional and modern techniques, this piece is appropriately titled “cherry blossoms in the snow.”
+This piece is handcrafted by an artisan in the town of Shigaraki —a community in Shiga Prefecture that is today synonymous with beautiful ceramics—using a combination of traditional and modern techniques.

-Shigaraki is just one of dozens of towns dotted across Japan that have developed their own styles of ceramics, which can be traced back to earthenware pots that were crafted in the prehistoric Jomon period (14,000 - 300 BC) .
+Shigaraki is just one of dozens of towns dotted across Japan that have developed their own styles of ceramics, which can be traced back to earthenware pots that were crafted in the prehistoric Jomon period.

 Long and storied history